 Information for FTP Users

 The Securities & Exchange Commission's File Transfer Protocol (FTP) server for EDGAR filings allows comprehensive access to the SEC's EDGAR (Electronic Data Gathering, Analysis, and Retrieval system) filings by corporations, funds, and individuals.
-These filings are disseminated to the public through the EDGAR Dissemination Service, currently operated under contract to Keane Federal Systems, which markets data directly to subscribers.
+These filings are disseminated to the public through the EDGAR Dissemination Service, currently operated under contract to Attain, LLC, which markets data directly to subscribers.

 After early testing in 1992-93, beginning with 450 voluntary filers, companies began filing through EDGAR in 1994-95 with various phase-in periods for different form types.
 See Electronic Filing and the EDGAR System: A Regulatory Overview for more historical details.